Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Background

 where the top left block of the matrix is $A$ rescaled by a \emph{subnormalization} $\alpha$ satisfying $\alpha \ge \norm{A}_2$, the spectral norm of $A$.
-The remaining blocks can be arbitrary as long as $\mathcal{B}[A]$ is unitary. \end{definition}
+The remaining blocks can be arbitrary as long as $\mathcal{B}[A]$ is unitary.
+Intuitively, we embed a possibly non-unitary $A$ into any unitary $\mathcal{B}[A]$ representable by a quantum circuit. \end{definition}

 \begin{example} A unitary matrix $U$ has itself as a block encoding $\mathcal{B}[U] = U$, using $m = 0$ additional qubits and $\alpha = 1$.
 In general, non-unitary matrices require $m \ge 1$ qubits to encode.
 For example,